 Women’s golf at Middlebury has quickly established itself as one of the top teams in New England in just 15 years as a varsity sport.
 In the spring of 2006, the team had a tremendous season, winning the district title, and followed that with an impressive NCAA Tournament appearance in the spring of 2007.

 Middlebury returned to the NCAA Tournament in the spring of 2008 for its second-consecutive appearance, and the Panthers placed eighth overall a year later.
-Middlebury took part in the NCAA Championship again in the spring of 2013, posting a 14th-place finish overall.
+The Panthers took part in the NCAA Championship again in the spring of 2013, posting a 14th-place finish overall.

-Middlebury is one of the few schools in the country that can boast a beautiful 18-hole golf course on campus.
+Middlebury is one of the few schools in the country that boasts a beautiful 18-hole golf course on campus.
 The Ralph Myhre Golf Course is owned by Middlebury College, and is the site of all Panther home golf matches.